 Digital storytelling puts students in the role of content creators and empowers them to demonstrate their understanding in new ways.
 Toontastic 3D which I featured on my site last week was just released for both iOS and Android devices.
-As promised, I’m excited to share different ways you can incorporate this tool into your instruction with three digital storytelling activities.
+As promised, I’m excited to share different ways you can incorporate this tool into your instruction.
+This post includes three digital storytelling activities.

 The examples below can be tailored to different grade levels and subject areas.
 I use the phrase tasks before apps when I visit schools and work with teachers.
 Remember, you will want to identify your learning goal first and then figure out is this app is the best choice for helping students demonstrate their understanding of content.